-• Shower - If you have a shower recess:

-Shower Chair / Shower Stool with arms and adjustable height legs.
+- Toilet seat You will require an over toilet frame or raised toilet seat.
+Unless there are space restrictions in your bathroom, it is recommended that you organise an over toilet frame.
+These tend to be easier to install and the arms make it easier to get on and off the toilet. - Shower If you have a shower recess: Shower Chair / Shower Stool with arms and adjustable height legs.
 For your safety, it is recommended that you use a chair that is specifically made to be used in the shower.
-Other chairs such as outdoor plastic garden chairs are unsuitable for use in the shower.

-• Shower - If you have a shower over the bath:

-For your safety following your surgery you will be unable to step over the edge of the bath due to your hip precautions.
+Other chairs such as outdoor plastic garden chairs are unsuitable for use in the shower - Shower If you have a shower over the bath: You will be unable to step over the edge of the bath due to your hip precautions.
 You will require a piece of equipment that will allow you to sit down over the bath and then swing your legs in.
-Your occupational therapist will discuss this technique and the appropriate equipment further with you when you are in hospital.

-• Toilet - As most toilets are low, you will require an over toilet frame or raised toilet seat over the toilet to ensure that you are able to maintain your hip precautions following your surgery.
-Unless there are space restrictions in your bathroom, it is recommended that you organise an over toilet frame.
-These tend to be easier to install and the arms make it easier to get on and off the toilet.

-• Chairs and lounges - You will need a chair that is a good height with a firm seat and armrests to maintain your hip precautions when you are sitting in or getting in and out of your chair.
-Before you come into hospital, try to get in and out of your chair and see if you can manage this whilst maintaining the precautions discussed in this booklet.
-If you do not have a chair that is suitable, you will need to organise an appropriate chair for the duration of your hip precautions.
-Adjustable height chairs can be hired from the suppliers provided.
+Your occupational therapist will discuss this technique and the appropriate equipment further with you when you are in hospital - Chairs and lounges You will need a chair that is an appropriate height with a firm seat and armrests to maintain your hip precautions.
+If you do not have a chair that is suitable, adjustable height chairs can be hired from the suppliers provided

-Crutches and mobility aids - If you were previously not using a walking aid or walking stick, you will need to organise a set of crutches for use after your surgery.
+- Crutches and mobility aids If you were previously not using a walking aid, you will need to organise a set of crutches for use after your surgery.
 Please bring these with you to hospital.
-Try to practice walking with the crutches prior to your surgery to make it easier when you are in hospital.
-If you have been using a four wheel walker or similar, please bring this with you to hospital as it is likely you will continue to use this following your surgery.
+Practice walking with the crutches prior to your surgery.
+If you have been using a four wheel walker or similar, please bring this with you to hospital as it is likely you will continue to use this following your surgery

-Long handled aids - Long handled aids can assist you to be independent with your daily activities whilst maintaining your hip precautions.
-These include a long handled reacher, long handled shoe horn and long handled sponge.
-Your occupational therapist or physiotherapist will demonstrate how to use these following your surgery.
-They are also available for purchase from Calvary John James Hospital during your admission.
+- Long handled aids Long handled aids

+can assist you to be independent with your

+daily activities whilst maintaining your hip

+precautions.
+These include a long handled

+reacher, shoe horn and sponge.
+Your

+occupational therapist will demonstrate

+how to use these.
+They are also available

+for purchase during your admission.

-Car seat wedge - You may require a car seat wedge to help you maintain your hip precautions when travelling in a car.
-This will be assessed by the occupational therapist or physiotherapist following your surgery.
+- Car seat wedge You may require a car seat wedge to help you maintain your hip precautions when travelling in a car.
+This will be assessed by the occupational therapist following your surgery.
 These can be purchased from Calvary John James Hospital should you require one.

-Some items you may also find useful are a bag that you can carry over your shoulder, an ice pack, a mug with a lid and a stocking applicator (if your surgeon requires you to wear them).
+- Other Handy items include a bag that you can carry over your shoulder, an ice pack and a mug with a lid.
 A list of local equipment suppliers is found at the rear of this booklet for your information.

-DRIVING
+Driving

-You will be unable to drive home.
+You will be unable to drive home or for approximately 6 weeks post operatively.
 Please make arrangements for someone to collect you on your day of discharge.

-You will need to check with your surgeon or GP for clearance prior to returning to driving.
-It is also recommended that you check with your automotive insurer about your insurance coverage following your surgery.
+You will need to check with your surgeon or GP and automotive insurer for clearance prior to returning to driving.